Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp/modeling.rst

 -----------------------------

 The logical expression system is designed to augment the previously introduced ``Disjunct`` and ``Disjunction`` components, the only original logical modeling types in Pyomo.GDP.
-As noted above, the disjunct indicator variable is Boolean; however, for historical reasons, it was originally implemented in Pyomo.GDP as a binary variable.
+Mathematically, the disjunct indicator variable is Boolean; however, for historical reasons, it was originally implemented in Pyomo.GDP as a binary variable.
 To maintain backwards-compatibility, we introduce the ability to now associate a Boolean variable to each disjunct and involve them in logical propositions.

 Here, we demonstrate this capability with a toy example: